vexide/vexide/README.md

 vexide is published on [crates.io](https://crates.io/crates/vexide) and can be used like a normal embedded Rust crate.

-If you're just getting started, we recommend going through our [docs](https://vexide.dev/docs/), which provide step-by-step instructions for setting up a development enviornment with [vexide-template](https://github.com/vexide/vexide-template).
+If you're just getting started, we recommend going through our [docs](https://vexide.dev/docs/), which provide step-by-step instructions for setting up a development environment with [vexide-template](https://github.com/vexide/vexide-template).

 ## Project Structure